kfuruie/InvestGame/README.md

 TODO

+Easy HTML/CSS Stuff
-1. Link together NavBars so only one file has to be changed
+1. Link together NavBars so only one file has to be changed (JS)
+2. Make skeleton pages for the rest of the site
+3. Add actual links to the NavBar buttons